A Short Survey on Sense-Annotated Corpora: Sense-Annotated Corpora

+\paragraph{MASC-WSA.} The MASC Word Sense Annotation (MASC-WSA) corpus \cite{ide-etal-2010-manually} is an excerpt of the Manually Annotated Sub-Corpus of American English \cite[MASC]{ideetal:08} and the Open American National Corpus \cite[ANC]{ideetal:02} containing annotations for 45 distinct lexemes, i.e., lemma-pos pairs, for a total of 441 distinct WordNet word senses.\footnote{This corpus has also been annotated with other resources, such as FrameNet \cite{Bakeretal:98}.
+A comparison between the sense annotations of WordNet and lexical units of FrameNet is provided in \newcite{demeloetal:12}.} Each word occurrence has been manually annotated on Amazon Mechanichal Turk by roughly 25 persons for a total of 1M annotations.

-The Princeton WordNet Gloss Corpus\footnote{\url{http://wordnet.princeton.edu/glosstag.shtml}} is a sense-annotated corpus of textual definitions (glosses) from WordNet synsets.
-The corpus was tagged semi-automatically: 330,499 manually sense instances were annotated manually while the remaining annotations (i.e.~118,856) were obtained automatically.
-This corpus of disambiguated glosses has already been proved useful in tasks such as semantic similarity \cite{pilehvaretal:13}, domain labeling \cite{gonzalez2012graph} and Word Sense Disambiguation \cite{baldwin2008mrd,agirre09,camachocolladosetal:2015b}.
+\paragraph{Princeton WordNet Gloss.} The Princeton WordNet Gloss Corpus\footnote{\url{http://wordnet.princeton.edu/glosstag.shtml}} is a sense-annotated corpus of textual definitions (glosses) from WordNet synsets.
+The corpus was tagged semi-automatically: 330,499 instances were annotated manually while the remaining annotations (i.e.~118,856) were obtained automatically.
+This corpus of disambiguated glosses has already proved to be useful in tasks such as semantic similarity \cite{pilehvaretal:13}, domain labeling \cite{gonzalez2012graph} and Word Sense Disambiguation \cite{baldwin2008mrd,agirre09,camachocolladosetal:2015b}.